Mancefas/Mancefas/README.md

 ## Hi there 👋, I am  Mantvydas.
 #### Developer from EU.
-I am learning new aproaches to make websites, create them for myself and my clients or friends.
+I am learning new website design approaches, creating them for myself and my clients or friends.
 Freelancer for your projects.

 ### Skills